posativ/acrylamid/docs/index.rst

-.. acrylamid documentation master file, created by sphinx-quickstart on Thu Jan  5 20:59:59 2012.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Acrylamid's Documentation!
 =====================================

-Acrylamid is yet another lightweight static blogging software written in python and designed to get a high quality output.
-Its licensed under BSD Style, 2 clauses.
+Acrylamid is yet another static blog compiler written in python that aims to be lightweight, fast and producing high quality output.
+It is licensed under BSD Style, 2 clauses.

 .. toctree::
    :maxdepth: 1